 Many lawyers take designations for granted.
-Deposition designations are simply an identification, by page and line number, of any important deposition testimony which one party intends to introduce into evidence at trial presentation – most often by video.
+Deposition designations are simply an identification, by page and line number, of any important testimony that one party intends to introduce into evidence at trial – usually a video clip.

 When we introduced our trial technology, one of the features we spent the most time perfecting was the designation tool.
-You can see more details on our support site… But, making a designation in Nextpoint is as easy as 1, 2, 3, 4.
-5.
+As you can see below, users can make designations in Nextpoint in five simple steps.

 To start, think about the way your designations will appear in the transcripts.
 We recommend that Nextpoint users consider ways to use the color palette to organize the designations.

 For example, try cool colors for your designations and warm colors for your oppositions’, so that the same color families are used for each party.
 This will help you and your staff work more effectively, especially if there are a lot of complicated designations from different parties.
 These color choices will also show up in reports that go to opposing counsel or the judge.